exercism/python/exercises/ocr-numbers/.meta/hints.md

 ## Hints

-ocr.convert should validate its input and raise ValueErrors with meaningful error messages if necessary.
+Your converter should validate its input and raise a ValueError with a meaningful message if it receives a string that isn't a valid OCR number.